jonmayo7/aire-mini/docs/CONTEXT_MANAGEMENT.md

    - Add any new backlog items

 2. **Update `breach_net.md`:**
-   - Add new solution to "Problems, Vortices, & Solutions" section
+   - **Only if problems were encountered:** Add new solution to "Problems, Vortices, & Solutions" section
    - Update "Critical Facts & Configuration" if stack/dependencies changed
    - Update "Core File Paths" if new files created
    - Update "API Endpoints" if new endpoints added
-   - Document any lessons learned
+   - **Focus:** Document problems encountered and how they were solved, not implementation steps
+   - **Do NOT add:** Step-by-step implementation details, mission completion status, feature descriptions

 3. **Commit and Push:**
    - All changes must be committed